peppedilillo/grb-trigger-algorithms/README.md

   and latex tables (`/grb-trigger-algorithms/computationa_efficiency/tables`)
 * Result tables for our statistical power tests (in `/grb-trigger-algorithms/detection_performances/tables`)

+We left some more message and bonus tracks here and there :).

 ## Uninstalling

 To uninstall delete the repository local folder.